 Frequently Asked Questions: Building vs Buying a House

 We created this FAQ list to answer some of the most frequently asked questions about the price of a new home.
-However, every homebuyer is different, so consider your own personal needs, and then find out more about your options by talking to an experienced real estate professional.
+However, every homebuyer is different, so consider your own personal needs, and then find out more about your options by talking to an experienced real estate agent in Horizon.

 Q: Will My Home Appreciate in Value?

 A: If you build a new home, some of the current trends can die out, dating the home, and negating appreciation value.
 When building a new home, consider passing up trendy styles to maintain the price value of your property.
 If you purchase a home, research the home sale prices in the area to get an idea of the context of your purchase, and its appreciation potential over time.